Caffeinate At Home

 One Bonus Tip!

 Spend some time getting to know your benefits package.
-There are often great wellness services there that are covered for you.
+There are often excellent wellness services there that are covered for you.

 Massage therapy is a great one to take advantage of and use.
 You are entitled to it, and it is excellent for both the body and mind.